NamanBhat3/LoginAndRegistrationSystem/README.md

      ```
 ## Building and Running the Application

-1. To run the project in a Windows Environment go to the directory with the project files and run the below commands:
+1. To run the project in a Windows Environment open the command prompt in the directory where the project files are located and run the below commands:

 ```cmd
     g++ -o main.exe main.cpp
     ./main.exe
 ```

-2. To run the project in a MacOS Environment go to the directory with the project files and run the following commands:
+2. To run the project in a MacOS Environment open the terminal, go to the directory where the project files are located and run the following commands:
 ```mac
     $ g++ -o ./main ./main.cpp
     ./main
 ```

-3. To run the project in a linux environment go to the directory with the project files and run the following commands:
+3. To run the project in a linux environment open the terminal, go to the directory where the project files are located and run the following commands:
 ```bash
     $ g++ main.cpp -o main.exe
     ./main
 ```

-- Note that the executable for windows that I have attached in the project will not work with MacOS and Linux.